User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 For more details on the reconciliation and display logic, see How diagnosis gaps are reconciled and displayed.

-For example, if a patient no longer has a skin cancer that was diagnosed and treated in the previous year, the provider can select "condition resolved" as the reason for dismissal.
+Providers can select a reason for dismissal or enter a justification when dismissing the gap.
+For example, if a patient no longer has a skin cancer that was diagnosed and treated in the previous year, the provider can select condition resolved as the reason for dismissal.

 For step-by-step instructions, see To dismiss a diagnosis.